 When you plan ahead with an experienced estate planning attorney, you can ensure your assets are safe for your children.
 You can establish a trust like an Asset Protection Trust that would allow your spouse to have access to a certain portion or all of your assets without changing the later beneficiaries from your children.
 Then, when your spouse passes away, your children would receive whatever is left or the portion you protected for them, based on how you designed the trust.

-Trusts are great estate planning tools in that you, as trustmaker, get to set the rules for the trust.
+Trusts are great estate planning tools in that you, as a trustmaker, get to set the rules for the trust.
 This could include deciding what assets you want your spouse to have access to and what assets you want to preserve for your children.
 This could also include building on restrictions on the value of assets your children could access at one time.

 How to Avoid Disputes with Stepchildren